hooniez/SEPT-Project/README.md

 # SEPT-Project

+This assignment is about developing a full-stack application for a telemedicine service for a private clinic called Neighborhood Doctors.
+The back-end will be implemented using Java and the SpringBoot framework, and the front-end using Dart and Flutter.
+The purpose of the assignment is to simulate a software design and development team working on a contract with Neighborhood Doctors.
+The team will be following all software engineering principles throughout the production.
+The final application, named "ND Telemedicine App", will allow patients to sign up, add their health information, book appointments with doctors, chat with them, and view their prescribed medicines.
+On the other hand, doctors can add their availabilities, prescribe and manage medicine, and view their patients' health status.
+There is also a super admin user to manage both types of users and send notifications for appointments or medicine reminders.
+The application should have the common and main features, but the team can discuss and make changes with the product owner (tutor).
+The team will be responsible for finalizing the design and requirements for the application.

 This is the repository for Group 6 (Thursday 4:30 class) for Software Engineering Process and Tools

 ## Members